XRPLF/rippled/Builds/DockerPlay/README.md

 **NOTE:** if you want to change your builds options you will have to remove the rippled-builder container and rerun rdde with the new options.

 ```
-# static build using 4 cpu
+# static build using 4 jobs
 DOCKER_PLAY_ROOT/rdde build -j 4 --static
 ...
 scons: Reading SConscript files ...